git-girl/pseudo-projectile-plugin/README.md

 I like projectile in emacs and couldn't find something like it for the terminal.
 I don't like typing out paths, even with recursive FZF search.

+# Getting Started

+## manual

+Clone this repository somewhere on your machine.
+This guide will assume ~/.zsh/zsh-autosuggestions.

+git clone https://github.com/git-girl/pseudo-projectile-plugin ~/.zsh/pseudo-projectile

+2. Add the following to your .zshrc:

+source ~/.zsh/pseudo-projectile/pseudo-projectile.plugin.zsh

+3. Start a new terminal session.

+## oh-my-zsh

+1. Clone this repository into $ZSH_CUSTOM/plugins (by default ~/.oh-my-zsh/custom/plugins)
+`git clone https://github.com/git-girl/pseudo-projectile-plugin ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/pseudo-projectile`

+2. Add the plugin to the list of plugins for Oh My Zsh to load (inside ~/.zshrc):

+    plugins=(
+        # other plugins...
+        pseudo-projectile
+    )

+3. Start a new terminal session.

 # State

 This Plugin is currently set up very much for my own workflow.